 However, the other entry doors to your garage can offer easy access to the inside of the garage -- or the inside of your house.
 You’ll want to put locks on these doors so they’re as secure as the overhead doors.

 There are a few different options for protecting your garage from intruders.
 Here are some of the most common types of garage door locks.

 Deadbolts are one of the No products found., while also being inexpensive and easy to install.

 With a deadbolt, you’ll need a key to physically move the lock’s mechanism to the “open” or "closed" position.
 Without the key, it’s incredibly hard to open a deadbolted door by force.
 Many intruders will give up when the door doesn’t give into their first few attempts to break in.

-Digital locks don’t require a key, so you don’t need to worry about what to do when you lose your keys (or get them stolen).
+No products found. don’t require a key, so you don’t need to worry about what to do when you lose your keys (or get them stolen).
 You’ll just need to remember the entry code so you can put it in your keypad to open the door.
 These locks use a regular locking mechanism, like a deadbolt, to secure the door, but have a digital system instead of a key to activate it.

 You can change the code as often as you need to for security.
 One benefit of digital locks is that they can’t be picked, and they often have lifetime warranties in case someone damages them by force.
 This makes for another very secure lock option.

 Go up another security level, and you’ll get an No products found..
 Instead of a keypad, these locks require your fingerprint to open them.
 You can program the system to recognize and open for the fingerprints of all your family members, for example.
 Some also offer keypad or key options as an alternative to fingerprints.